Offers a personal emergency response program for clients wishing another level of safety in their homes.

 For added protection for you or your loved one who may be at risk of falling or has a history of falling, consider the Auto Alert button.
 The Auto Alert button will automatically call the response centre if someone falls and does not move within 30 seconds.
 The button is designed to detect the difference between real falls and the action of bending over to pick something off the floor.

-The Fraser Health Lifeline program uses the Philips' Lifeline equipment, with monitoring done by Philips' Lifeline 24/7 call centre.
-There is a charge for this service — contact us at 604-953-4960 or email at email@example.com for more information.
-A regular telephone line is required along with a nearby electrical outlet.
-Currently, the system does not work with cell phones.
+The Fraser Health Lifeline program uses the Lifeline Canada equipment, with monitoring done by Lifeline Canada’s 24/7 call centre.
+There is a charge for this service — contact us at 604-953-4960 or email at firstname.lastname@example.org for more information.
+A regular telephone line or cell phone is required along with a nearby electrical outlet.

 - The Fraser Health program covers Burnaby, New Westminster, Port Moody, Coquitlam, Port Coquitlam, Anmore, Maple Ridge, Pitt Meadows, Surrey, White Rock and Langley.
 Call 604-953-4960 for more information.